dotBits/smart-search/README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Under the Plugins menu click on "Smart Search Engine" or visit http://yourblog.com/wp-admin/plugins.php?page=smart-search
 1. Adjust your settings:
-	* Insert the Windows Account Key you've obtained from the link above (this is the only one required)
+	* Insert the Windows Account Key you've obtained from the link in the "Description" section (this is the only one required)
 	* Increase or decrease the cache lifetime to store search results and save your transiaction amount
 	* You can set a different domain to be used as the search context, eg: "another.domain.com" will be used to search like so: "site:another.domain.com the search query"
 	* You can also customize the endpoint url which will be used when search results are empty